anupamanandsukla/ui-template/README.md

 # React UI Library

-A basic typesafe UI Library built by using React, Typescript, TailwindCSS and Storybook.
+A basic typesafe UI Library built by using React, Typescript, TailwindCSS.

+Goal of this library is to create forms fast as much as possible with given ui library

 You can follow along the entire development of this project here 👇